ibm-messaging/kafka-connect-mq-source/README.md

 mvn clean package
 ```

-Once built, the output is a single JAR called `target/kafka-connect-mq-source-0.6-SNAPSHOT-jar-with-dependencies.jar` which contains all of the required dependencies.
+Once built, the output is a single JAR called `target/kafka-connect-mq-source-1.0-SNAPSHOT-jar-with-dependencies.jar` which contains all of the required dependencies.

 ## Running the connector
 To run the connector, you must have:
 * The JAR from building the connector
 * A properties file containing the configuration for the connector
-* Apache Kafka
+* Apache Kafka, either standalone or included as part of an offering such as IBM Event Streams
-* IBM MQ v7.5 or later
+* IBM MQ v8 or later, or the IBM MQ on Cloud service

 The connector can be run in a Kafka Connect worker in either standalone (single process) or distributed mode.
 It's a good idea to start in standalone mode.